StevenEddies/edc/README.md

  * Note that it's YAML, so make sure you're using spaces rather than tabs.
  * User names should be lowercase alphanumeric only.
- * Password hashes should be bcrypt.
+ * Password hashes should be bcrypt, see below.
 Passwords should be at least 8 characters.
  * The datastore location above is part of the mounted docker volume.
 Assuming you haven't modified `docker-compose.yaml`, this will correspond to `var/data/` within this `edc` folder on the host system.

  You can also edit `docker-compose.yaml` if you know what you're doing.

+To generate bcrypt password hashes, run `docker run -it steveneddies/edc-config-util:<version>` and follow the interactive prompts.
+This generates a hash, but you will need to insert it into your `config.yaml` manually.

+### Upgrading

+ * Check the release's "Upgrading" section to determine whether any additional steps are required.
+ * Update `docker-compose.yaml`:
+    * If you are using the default version of the file, simply replace that one file with the corresponding version from the release you are upgrading to.
+    * Or if you have your own version of that file with custom changes, edit it to update the version tag on both docker images.
+ * Stop and start the server (see below).

 ### Running the Server

+From a terminal in your `edc` folder:

  * To start the server: `docker-compose up -d`
  * To stop the server: `docker-compose down`